 an individual, company, union or firm designated and authorized by the claimant

 or employer to represent his or her interests before BWC and the Industrial

-by an employer to represent it in risk and/or claim related matters
+by an employer to represent it in policy and/or claim related matters

 associated with the employer’s policy number.

 to recognize representatives properly designated and authorized by a claimant

-or an employer, including providing electronic access to the claim and notices of
+or an employer, including providing electronic access to the claim and notices

-from BWC, the representative must provide a Request for
+anticipates payment from BWC, the representative must provide a Request for

 Taxpayer Identification Number and Certification (IRS form W-9) with the